 About Dr. Heather Owen

 Dr. Heather Owen received her veterinary training from Oklahoma State College of Veterinary Medicine where she graduated in 2001.
 She completed a one year internship in small animal medicine and surgery in Loveland, Co.
 Heather practiced as an emergency and critical care doctor until January 2005 where she entered general practice.
 She received her veterinary acupuncture certification in 2006 and moved back to Oklahoma in 2007.
 Heather completed her canine rehabilitation and physical therapy training from the University of Tennessee in the spring of 2010.
 Heather completed her veterinary food therapy certification for the Chi Institute in June of 2010.
 Her family includes a loving husband, Dustin, 3 beautiful daughters Madison, Keira, Isabella, and one handsome son Grayson.
-She also has 5 furry children Ruby, Chloe, Sierra, Simba, and Mushu.
+She also has 3 furry children Grizzly Bear, Lilo, and Stitch.